 Registration

-Palms Australia’s preparation includes all meals, accommodation, staff time, facilitator costs and materials provided at the Orientation Course, as well as the provision of correspondence units, reflective material, and consultation with our placement coordinator, before and after the course.
+Palms’ preparation includes all meals, accommodation, staff time, facilitator costs and materials provided at the Orientation Course, as well as the provision of correspondence units, reflective material, and consultation with our placement manager, before and after the course.

+Registrations should be submitted at least four weeks prior to course dates.
+Cancellations after this date are non-refundable.
 Attendance should be confirmed at least two weeks prior to the course so that we can finalise numbers and arrangements with the venue.
-If you have any questions regarding the course program or costs, don’t hesitate to contact us as soon as possible at 0422 472 567 or [email protected].
+If you have any questions regarding the course program or costs, don’t hesitate to contact us as soon as possible at 0422 472 567 or edith@palms.org.au.